kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 # Introduction

+In the world of microservices unit tests are generally plagued by mocks and stubs.
+Leading to unit tests with the following problems:
+- Bulky and difficult to read, most of these tests consistent of a lot of boilerplate code that prevents the reader from easily understanding what is being tested.
+It's typically the case that understanding what's being mocked and how requires more effort than understanding what's actually being tested.
+- Often times we end up testing our mocks rather then the original code we set out to test.
+For example, we may test that we've called `xyz` endpoint, but without knowing the exact implementation of `xyz` we cannot be certain we've correctly invoked the endpoint.
+- Challenging to implement cleanly and keep up to date.
+Personally implementing mocks which enable testing pagination has always lead to disastrous illegible code.
+- Impractical.
+Mocks are `O(n)`, every time a new endpoint is being tested another mock has to be added.

+Some of these issues can be solved by adding integration tests.
+However integration tests do not easily fit in a dev loop, due to their long running nature.

+What are the alternatives?
+Ideally our unit tests would stand up the service we depend on and then we could directly interface with it.
+Often this isn't feasible (as it may require standing up their dependencies and so on).
+Instead we can use fakes as described by [Martin Fowler in Mocks Aren't Stubs](https://www.martinfowler.com/articles/mocksArentStubs.html) to achieve this.

+In this post we'll discuss how we can create a [C# `HttpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-7.0) which routes corresponding requests to pre instantiated [ASP.NET Core MVC controllers](https://learn.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-6.0#apicontroller-attribute)

+In a follow up post we'll discover how to use this special `HttpClient` to remove mocks from your unit tests and transition over to fakes.

 # Implementing

 Now that we understand the problem space lets get started.
-The first thing we'll need to do is verify which `ControllerBase` a given `HttpRequestMessage` is requesting for.
+The first thing we'll need to do is verify which `ControllerBase` a given `HttpRequestMessage` should be routed to.

 ## Routing

-Unfortunately `AspNetCore.MVC` doesn't provide an easy way to extract the routes you've setup through your `RouteAttribute`s.
+Unfortunately `AspNetCore.MVC` doesn't provide an easy way to extract the routes you've setup through your `RouteAttribute`s, so we'll have to do it ourselves.

 For a request to match a given controller it needs to first match the controllers top level path.

 ```cs
 private static (bool, string) MatchesController(ControllerBase controller, HttpRequestMessage request)